breagan/sonoff-nodemcu/README.md

 If the LED remains illuminated for more than 5 seconds, the switch is automatically put into WiFi Access Point mode.

-Use a wireless device, such as a laptop or smart phone to connect to the switches access point.
-It will be listed as an available network. ie __“SetupGadget_XXXXXX”__.
+Use a wireless device, such as a laptop or smart phone and connect to the switches access point.
+The switch will be listed as an available network. ie __“SetupGadget_XXXXXX”__.

 ![](https://github.com/breagan/sonoff-nodemcu/raw/master/pics/setup00.png )